developer-zebra/developer-zebra-site/src/ekd/1-0/guide/usage/index.md

 * **The number of allowable characters in a button label field is dependent on width of the key**.
 To avoid automatic key resizing, button label should not exceed available width.
 * **The font size used for a button label is dependent on the size of the key being labeled**.
 To avoid automatic key resizing, select a point size appropriate for the size of the button.
 * **The secondary text button label field is dependent on the width of the key**.
 To avoid automatic key resizing, the secondary button label should not exceed available width.
 * **Zebra recommends that button image size not exceed 100 KB**.
-Larger images are supported but might impact performance of the Layout.
+Larger images are supported but might impact performance of the layout.
-* When switching Layouts, a thin white line is sometimes shown at the bottom or sides of the background key Layout in the device simulator, but has no effect on the simulated display.
+* When switching layouts, a thin white line is sometimes shown at the bottom or sides of the background key layout in the device simulator, but has no effect on the simulated display.
 * The following reserved names must not be used in Model Input fields (PressAction, LongPressAction, etc.) or in KeyEvents:
  * Scantrigger
  * deviceInfo